newfs/gobotany-app/README.md

 Change the if statement there to evaluate to False, such as with 'if 1 == 0'.
 Ensure Django reloads (if not, restart Django), then reload the page.

+## Updating the Dichotomous Key

+To make changes to the Dichotomous Key in order to keep it up to date, edit the records in the Admin.
+Then a site administrator should run the `sync` script, which will complete the update.

+Here are various pieces of the Dichotomous Key and how to update them:

+### Text at bottom of species pages

+Each species page on the site has a section labeled *Information from Dichotomous Key of Flora Novae Angliae.*

+To update this section, go to the Dichotomous Key pages screen in the Admin and find the desired plant by species name.
+Then edit the record, updating the HTML in the field named `Text`.

+### Running the sync script

+After each batch of changes to the key, a site administrator should run the `sync` script.
+This rebuilds the contents of some cache fields for the key.
+It takes just a few minutes to run.

+The command on Heroku:

+    heroku run python gobotany/dkey/sync.py --app {app-name}

+The command for local development:

+    python gobotany/dkey/sync.py